VSIFC/tcs/README.md

 "It's called tea chat session, of course"

 ## What's the point of this repo?
-- **To democratise "talk cock" sessions, s.t any individual alumni, whether freshly graduated from Mother Victoria, doing major exams, cleared BMT, or doing uni can also join the TCS in light of a relatively volatile new-normal.**
+- **To democratise "talk cock" sessions, s.t any individual, present or past, whether freshly graduated from Mother Victoria, doing major exams, cleared BMT, or doing uni can also join the TCS in light of a relatively volatile new-normal.**

 ## Rules
 - vulgarities should only be used for historical accuracy - try to put them in quotes.
 And do not use any to humiliate, bully, or harass any group or individual.
 As Mr Low Eng Teong, principal who left in 2011 said: "`Don't cheat, don't steal, don't bully, don't lie`".
 These implicit values were given before PRIDE values solidified these concepts and ideals that have floated around in the VS community for years. #GPS